Simply put, the corporate budgeting process exists to provide your company a plan for its spending for the year to come.

 Aside from time, your company will likely see changes in economic, political and social climate throughout the year that will factor into how your corporate budgeting procedure takes place.

-For example, the amusement tax in Chicago–a tax on patrons participating or witnessing amusing events–was recently subjected to owners of PlayStation video game consoles.
+For example, the amusement tax in Chicago – a tax on patrons participating or witnessing amusing events – was subjected to owners of PlayStation video game consoles.
 Though the tax may be a drop in the bucket for Sony (as well as companies like Netflix and Spotify whose customers are also subjected to the tax), small- and medium-sized entertainment-focused technology companies that find themselves in similar situations would be wise to make adjustments to their budget to account for consumer behavior.

-Consider how long it will take you to compile your budget
+How long it will take to compile your budget

 Creating a variable financial model, then creating allocations for your new budget, takes time.
 Paired with the hectic end-of-the-year holiday season that consumes many businesses, time may not be the most available resource, so starting the budget process today, or contracting the corporate budgeting process to a finance professional, will ensure you don’t start the new year already behind.

-Through budgeting software–be it a formulaic Excel sheet or a cloud-based budget app through Salesforce–making sure the information gathering place is easily accessible and clearly labeled is necessary to make sure your budget-making process is transparent and accurate.
+Through budgeting software, whether a formulaic Excel sheet or a cloud-based budget app, make sure the information gathering place is easily accessible and clearly labeled so your budget-making process is transparent and accurate.

 Assign permissions to department managers and ensure that changes to the budget are clearly trackable to make necessary revisions down the line.

-Consider the information you’ll need access to in order to make an accurate budget
+Information you’ll need to access in order to make an accurate budget

-Making a checklist of hard-copy documents necessary to build your budget, or creating a permission hierarchy through your cloud-based data management system, will make it easier for your budget-making team when the time comes to make your budget.
+Make a checklist of hard-copy documents necessary to build your budget, or create a permission hierarchy through your cloud-based data management system.
+This will make it easier for your team when the time comes to make your budget.